iLib-js/ilib-mono/README.md

 | a    | this string has no comment  | an 'a' string' | from the schema.json |
 | b    | this string does have a json5 comment  | this is the translator's comment | from the file.json |

+## Not a Validator

+Please note that this plugin is *not* a json schema validator, though it works in similar ways.
+If the json being parsed does not conform to the given schema, no errors or exceptions will be thrown, but it will print some warnings to the output.
+The strings will merely not be extracted/localized as expected.

 ## License